stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 Find the pod you want to debug
 - `oc get pods`
 - click on the pod you wish to debug
-Use the right pane in the output area to perform various tasks
+Use the right pane in the output area to perform various tasks listed by tabs:
-  - summary  - a quick high level view of the pod
+  - Summary  - a quick high level view of the pod
-  - events - look at evenets on the pod
+  - Events - look at events on the pod
-  - logs - See what's in the logs.
+  - Logs - See what's in the logs.
 For pods with multiple containers, use the overflow menu icon (three dots stacked vertically, on the right side of the logs view) to select the specific container
-  - terminal - quickly SSH into the pod to perform additional debug
+  - Terminal - quickly SSH into the pod to perform additional debug
-  - yaml - quickly see what's in the yaml and make changes, if required
+  - YAML - quickly see what's in the resource yaml and make changes, if required

 ![Pod debug diagram](images/VisualWebTerminalPodDebug.png)